Volograms/volograms_unity_plugin/VologramsPlayer/README.md

 | `Enable Geom Logging`             | Enum          | Enables logging of geometry-related native code  |

 **\* NOTES:**
-* Audio is still a work in progress on Android and so **audio is disabled for android builds**.
 * When changing the Material in runtime, it is better to use the `ChangeMaterial` function (see below).

 When the Unity Editor is in play mode, buttons will appear in the inspector that you can use to test different volograms